shaiiikh/CodeTransformer/README.md

 - Choose between "Pseudocode → C++" or "C++ → Pseudocode" using the mode selector.

 2. Input Your Code:
--Enter your pseudocode or C++ code in the provided text area.
+- Enter your pseudocode or C++ code in the provided text area.

 3. Translate:
 - Click the "Translate" button to generate the corresponding output.